 In the last 90 days, I have magically made $900 exist in my pocket that would not have existed otherwise.
 How?
 I did not drink it.

-90 days off the booze!
+90 days off the booze, y’all!
 That $10 bottle of wine/day, plus whatever extra alcohol I would drink once the kids were sleeping and my bottle ran out sure added up.

 That’s what I gained.
 Here is what I lost: